 Real North Tours

 At 947 metres above sea level, on the summit of Monte Farinha, the Sanctuary of Our Lady of Grace rises like a beacon over the landscape.
-Around you, only the sounds of nature, crisp air and a sea of trees stretching towards a horizon that seems endless.
+All around, there are only the sounds of nature, the pure mountain air, and a sea of trees and vegetation stretching towards a horizon that seems endless.

 What you’ll live

-• Walk through Amarante’s historic centre, including the São Gonçalo Bridge and church.
+• Walk through Amarante’s historic centre, with a visit to the Bridge and Church of São Gonçalo de Amarante

 Contact